Integration & Unit Testing

 Test Ordering

-In the above example, the tests are ordered by annotating the test-method with the [Priority(n)] attribute.
-Test-methods that don't have an attribute decoration would most likely be executed in alphabetical order.
-XUnit.Priority package is used to provide the ordering functionality.
+In the above example, tests are ordered by annotating the test-method with the [Priority(n)] attribute.
+Test-methods that don't have an attribute decoration are executed after the ordered tests, while ordered tests are always executed first.

 HttpClient Configuration

-In the above example, a MyFixture instance is made available to the test-class via the property Fixture which has a default HttpClient accessible via the Client property.
+In the above example, a MyApp fixture instance is injected by xUnit via the constructor of the test-class, which has a default HttpClient accessible via the Client property.
 You can configure custom clients within test-methods like so:

 [Fact]